Servicemembers Group Life Insurance, or SGLI benefits, are life insurance policies made available to basically all members of the U.S. military.

 You can “lock in” a great deal for low premiums even if you develop health problems later in life.

-Her premiums won’t increase all the way to age 55.
+Her premiums won’t increase until the policy term ends at age 55.

 If you decide that private insurance is a better option, you’ll want to purchase a policy before you cancel your VGLI benefits.